Publisher growth tactics for election season | WEBINAR

 When choosing a CRM platform, publishers should consider the following factors:

-• User-friendly interface: Ensure the CRM platform is intuitive and easy to navigate for all users.
+• User-friendly interface: Ensure the platform is intuitive and easy to navigate for all users.

-• Integration capabilities: Assess the CRM’s ability to integrate with existing tools such as email clients, marketing automation software and productivity apps.
+• Integration capabilities: Assess the CRM’s ability to integrate with existing tools such as email clients and productivity apps.

-• Analytics and reporting: Check if the CRM platform provides sales teams with robust analytics and reporting features to help track key metrics, measure performance and gain insights for informed decision-making.
+• Analytics and reporting: Check if the platform provides sales teams with robust analytics and reporting features to help track key metrics, measure performance and gain valuable insights for informed decision-making.

 • Customization and automation: Look for features such as customizable workflows, automation of repetitive tasks, and personalized customer experiences.

-• Security and data privacy: Ensure the CRM platform prioritizes data security and offers necessary compliance measures.
-Look for features such as data encryption, user access controls and compliance with data protection regulations.
+• Security and data privacy: Look for key features such as data encryption, user access controls and compliance with data protection regulations.

-• Training and support: Evaluate the available training resources, documentation and customer support that the CRM provider offers.
+• Training and support: Evaluate the available training resources, documentation and customer support provided by the platform.

-• Cost: Consider the CRM platform’s pricing model, including upfront costs, monthly fees and any additional charges for add-ons or user licenses.
+• Cost: Consider the pricing model, including upfront costs, monthly fees and any additional charges.

 1